maalos/debian-from-scratch/README.md

 ## How to use this manual?

-This manual is designed to be used after completing all instructions up to the end of Chapter 5 of the [Linux From Scratch book, version 7.9](http://www.linuxfromscratch.org/lfs/view/7.9/).
-One first follows the instructions of the original LFS book, and builds the temporary system that is created in LFS Chapter 5.
-One is required to have a fully-functional temporary system which the the outcome of Chapter 5.
+This manual is designed to be used after completing all instructions up to the end of Chapter 6 of the [Linux From Scratch book, version 11.3](http://www.linuxfromscratch.org/lfs/view/11.3/).
+One first follows the instructions of the original LFS book, and builds the temporary system that is created in LFS Chapter 5 and 6.
+One is required to have a fully-functional temporary system which the the outcome of Chapter 5 and 6.

 After completing the preliminary preparations, one then consults this manual and follows it step-by-step.